smoort/CarND-Advanced-Lane-Lines/writeup_template.md

 *What could you do to make it more robust?*
 * Dynamic perspective transform calculation will make the solution robust
 * Normalizing images with wind screen glare and bright spots will help in improving lane detection.

+---

+### **Stand Out implementations**

+*The below stand out requirement has been implemented in the _get_line_fits()_ function.*
+"__For a standout submission, you should follow the suggestion in the lesson to not just search blindly for the lane lines in each frame of video, but rather, once you have a high-confidence detection, use that to inform the search for the position of the lines in subsequent frames of video.
+For example, if a polynomial fit was found to be robust in the previous frame, then rather than search the entire next frame for the lines, just a window around the previous detection could be searched.
+This will improve speed and provide a more robust method for rejecting outliers.__"

+*Outlier rejection has been implemented in the form of masking.
+Low-pass filter has been added to the sanity check function _sanity_check_lanes()_.
+Smoothing has also been implemented for the line fit co-effecients inside the _get_line_fits()_ function.*
+"__For an additional improvement you should implement outlier rejection and use a low-pass filter to smooth the lane detection over frames, meaning add each new detection to a weighted mean of the position of the lines to avoid jitter.__"

+"The below stand out requirement has been met by applying the pipeline to the challenge video" If you really want to go above and beyond, implement these methods on the challenge videos as well, or on your own videos you've recorded yourself.